frochet/jobUCL2013/QCM/lan/Qcm-lan-1.rst

 We considere here 16-bits blocs.
 For each sequence of 3 blocs, we compute parity bloc where each parity bits of this bloc refer to the bits occupying the same position in the 3 previous blocs.
-The parity bloc is therefore used to verify the integrity of the 3 preceiding blocs, using XOR on the parity bloc received with the parity bloc rebuilded.
+The parity bloc is therefore used to verify the integrity of the 3 previous blocs, using XOR on the parity bloc received with the parity bloc rebuilded.

 Which of these parity blocs is correct ?